Sunday, September 1, 2024

 Hanagob

-The Hanagob is a type of Aswang that is considered pure blood and royalty.
+The Hanagob is a type of male Aswang that is considered pure blood and royalty.
 The Hanagob being pure blood aswang can have the potential to be Aring Aswang The other names for the "Haring Aswang" (Aswang King) are "Pinunong Aswang" (Aswang Leader), "Ama" (Father), "Supremo" (Supreme Leader), and "Apo" (Elder).

 Hanagob Aswang